stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 courtyard, and then came the deeper blackness of inmost things as a huge arched portal engulfed the column.
-Vortices of cold wind surged dankly through sightless labyrinths of onyx, and Carter could never tell what Cyclopean stairs and corridors lay silent along the route of his endless a&euml;rial twisting.
+Vortices of cold wind surged dankly through sightless labyrinths of onyx, and Carter could never tell what Cyclopean stairs and corridors lay silent along the route of his endless aërial twisting.
 Always upward led the terrible plunge in darkness, and never a sound, touch, or glimpse broke the dense pall of mystery.
 Large as the army of ghouls and night-gaunts was, it was lost in the prodigious voids of that more than earthly castle.
 And when at last there suddenly dawned around him the lurid light of that single tower room whose lofty window